ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

 A stage IIA cancer describes a tumor larger than 4 cm but 5 cm or less in size that has not spread to the nearby lymph nodes.

-Stage IIB lung cancer describes a tumor that is 5 cm or less in size that has spread to the lymph nodes.
+Stage IIB lung cancer describes a tumor that is 5 cm or less in size that has spread to the lymph nodes within the lung, called the N1 lymph nodes.
 A stage IIB cancer can also be a tumor more than 5 cm wide that has not spread to the lymph nodes.

-Sometimes, stage II tumors can be removed with surgery, and other times, more treatments are needed.
+Usually, stage II tumors can be removed with surgery, but often additional treatments are recommended.

 Stage III lung cancers are classified as either stage IIIA, IIIB, or IIIC.
 The stage is based on the size of the tumor and which lymph nodes the cancer has spread to.
-Stage III cancers have not spread to other distant parts of the body.
+Stage III cancers have often spread extensively to the lymph nodes, but have not spread to other distant parts of the body.

-For many stage IIIA cancers and nearly all stage IIIB cancers, the tumor is difficult, and sometimes impossible, to remove with surgery.
+For many stage IIIA and stage IIIB cancers, it may be difficult, or sometimes impossible, to remove the tumor completely with surgery alone.
+Stage IIIC cancers, in general, cannot be removed with surgery and may need to be treated with a combination of chemotherapy and radiation followed by immunotherapy.
 For example, the lung cancer may have spread to the lymph nodes located in the center of the chest, which is outside the lung.
 Or the tumor may have grown into nearby structures in the lung.
-In either situation, it is less likely that the surgeon can completely remove the cancer because removal of the cancer must be performed bit by bit.
+In either situation, it is less likely that the surgeon can completely remove the cancer.
+Stage III NSCLC that cannot be treated with surgery is generally treated with systemic therapy and radiation therapy (see Types of Treatment).

 Stage IV means the lung cancer has spread to more than 1 area in the other lung, the fluid surrounding the lung or the heart, or distant parts of the body through the bloodstream.
 Once cancer cells get into the blood, the cancer can spread anywhere in the body.
 But, NSCLC is more likely to spread to the brain, bones, liver, and adrenal glands.
 Stage IV NSCLC is divided into 2 substages:

-In general, surgery is not successful for most stage III or IV lung cancers.
-Lung cancer can also be impossible to remove if it has spread to the lymph nodes above the collarbone.
-It can also be impossible to remove if it has grown into vital structures within the chest.
-These vital structures include the heart, large blood vessels, or the main breathing tubes leading to the lungs.
-In these situations, the doctor will recommend other treatment options.
+In general, surgery is usually not an option for most stage IIIB, IIIC, or IV lung cancers.
+It can be difficult to remove lung cancer that has spread to the lymph nodes above the collarbone or into vital structures within the chest.
+These include the heart, large blood vessels, or the main breathing tubes leading to the lungs.
+In these situations, the doctor will carefully consider if surgery is an option or recommend other treatment options.
+Surgery is usually not be recommended if the tumor cannot be completely removed.
+But for some people with stage IV lung cancer that have a good response to treatment, surgery and/or radiation therapy may be offered to treat the remaining sites of cancer.

 Recurrent cancer is cancer that has come back after treatment.
 If the cancer does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.

-The type and stage of NSCLC and the patient’s overall health influence prognosis.
-Although NSCLC is treatable at any stage, only some people with certain stages can be cured.
+The type and stage of NSCLC and the patient’s overall health influence the prognosis.
+NSCLC is treatable at any stage and new treatments in recent years have led to improvements in overall survival for people with all stages of NSCLC.
+But only some people with certain stages can be cured.

-Doctors measure a patient’s general strength and health using an index known as performance status.
-Patients who are strong enough to go about their daily activities without assistance and work outside the home can safely receive chemotherapy, radiation therapy, and/or surgery.
-Treatment may not be as effective for patients with bone or liver metastases from lung cancer, excessive weight loss, ongoing cigarette use, or pre-existing medical conditions, such as heart disease or emphysema.
+Your doctor may use an index known as "performance status" or "functional status" to guide your treatment and determine your prognosis.
+This index measures a person's general strength and health.
+People who are strong enough to continue daily activities without assistance can safely receive cancer medication, radiation therapy, or surgery.
+For people with bone or liver metastases from lung cancer, excessive weight loss, ongoing tobacco use, or certain pre-existing medical conditions, such as heart disease or emphysema, treatment may not be as safe or effective.

-It is important to note that a patient’s age has never been useful in predicting whether a patient will benefit from treatment.
-The average age of patients with lung cancer in the United States is 71.
-A patient’s age should never be used as the only reason for deciding what treatment is best, especially for older patients who are otherwise physically fit and have no medical problems besides lung cancer.
+It is important to note that a person's age has never been useful in predicting to predict if a person will benefit from treatment for NSCLC.
+The average age of people with lung cancer in the United States is 71.
+Age should never be used as the only reason for deciding what treatment is best, especially for older patients who are otherwise physically fit and have no medical problems besides lung cancer.

 Information about the cancer’s stage will help the doctor recommend a specific treatment plan.
 The next section in this guide is Types of Treatment.
 Use the menu to choose a different section to read in this guide.